History Files

 Vishnugupta remained the advisor for Magadha even after Chandragupta's reign, assisting his son, Bindusara.

 There is a story that Vishnugupta had been feeding Chandragupta small quantities of poison with a glass of milk since childhood in order to make him immune to poison.
 He continued that practice after Chandragupta became king.
-One day, Chandragupta's wife, who was nine month pregnant and was unaware of the poisoned glass of milk, drank it.
+One day, Chandragupta's wife, who was nine months pregnant and was unaware of the poisoned glass of milk, drank it.
 Frothing at the mouth, she collapsed and died.
-On hearing the news, Vishnugupta immediately went to her and ordered her womb to be torn open.
-Thus the unborn baby was extracted and the child was named Bindusara (Bindu literally meaning 'a drop', in this case a drop of poison).
+On hearing the news, Vishnugupta immediately went to her and ordered her womb to be opened.
+The unborn baby was extracted and the child was named Bindusara (Bindu literally meaning 'a drop', in this case a drop of poison).

 The death of Chandragupta